|

 Foam Mattress

 Foam mattresses are the most popular option, simply because they’re easy to cut to size (no coils), super comfortable, and usually the most affordable option.
 If you plan on DIY’ing a convertible bed, a foam mattress is the easiest way to cut your cushions to size.
-Foam mattresses are also usually thinner than a traditional mattress (4-6in thick – we’ve found the sweet spot for a van mattress to be 6in).
+Foam mattresses are also usually thinner than a traditional mattress (generally 4-6″ thick, and we’ve found the sweet spot for a van mattress to be closer to 6″).

 Custom Mattress

-If you’re not able to find a mattress that will work with the space you have in your van, or you want to make the most of the space you have, a custom mattress is an option that’s actually pretty affordable.
-With Custom Mattress Makers, you can order a mattress to the exact dimension of the platform space you have in your van so you can utilize every inch.
-They can even make mattresses with angled or notched corners in case there’s something you need to work around.
+If you’re not able to find a mattress that will work with the space you have in your van, or you want to make the most of the space you have, a custom mattress is an option that can actually be pretty affordable.
+You can order a mattress to the exact dimension of the platform space you have in your van so you can utilize every inch, and some companies can even make mattresses with angled or notched corners in case there’s something you need to work around.

 A Sprinter with a fixed bed

-The mattress in my second van was almost-king size (from my builder Outside Van)
+The mattress in my second van was very spacious (from my builder Outside Van)

 Van Bed Layout Ideas

-Now that we’ve talked through the different camper van bed styles, let’s show some examples for design inspiration for your own build:
+Now that I’ve talked through the different camper van bed styles, let’s show some examples for design inspiration for your own build:

 Convertible Raised Dinette Bed